tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

 **Built-in Property reference expression** is used to access built-in properties of an event.
 Result type of a built-in property reference expression is the primitive type of the property.
-Built-in properties are referenced by name only, no type is needed in the reference expression.
+Built-in properties are referenced by name only; therefore, no type is needed in the reference expression.

 JSON example:
 ```json